escowles/recipes/_posts/2023-06-11-smoked-bacon.md

 5/23/2024: grind the peppercorns and bay leaf to make them more uniform, and wrap the pork belly like a brisket in order to protect the corners from drying out and getting tough.

+5/4/2025: it was rainy, so i baked at 230 in the toaster oven, until it reached 170°F and it was good and crisped up nicely.